OmniLayer/spec/README.md

 **Note: It is strongly recommended that the UI provide a clear indication when the funds received by a crowdsale are being transferred to another address or reserved while the crowdsale is still active.**

-To provide an incentive for prospective crowdsale participants to purchase sooner rather than later, the issuer can set an initial early bird bonus percentage for crowdsale purchasers of new smart properties.
-The early bird bonus percentage decreases linearly over time from the crowdsale start blocktime to zero at the crowdsale deadline.
-The  early bird bonus percentage is calculated for each purchase as follows:
+To provide an incentive for prospective crowdsale participants to purchase sooner rather than later, the issuer can specify an initial early bird bonus percentage for crowdsale purchasers of new smart properties.
+The early bird bonus percentage decreases linearly each second from the crowdsale start blocktime to zero at the crowdsale deadline.

+The early bird bonus percentage for crowdsale purchasers of new smart properties is calculated the same way as was used in the original distribution of Mastercoins by the Exodus Address (see [Initial Token Distribution via the “Exodus Address”](#initial-token-distribution-via-the-exodus-address)):

-percentage = (("Deadline" value in seconds - purchase transaction blocktime in seconds) / ("Deadline" value in seconds - crowdsale start blocktime) * "Initial Early Bird Bonus %" value
+percentage = (("Deadline" value in seconds - transaction timestamp in seconds) / 604800) * "Early bird bonus %/week" value

 The number of tokens credited to the purchaser is:

 (1 + (percentage / 100.)) * "Number Properties per Unit Invested" value * the number of coins sent by the purchaser

+Note: To make it easier for issuers, a client UI could let the user enter an initial early bird bonus percentage and then convert that to the weekly percentage value required by the tx51 message.
+For example, an initial early bird bonus percentage of 30% would convert to "Early bird bonus %/week" value = 7  for a 30 day crowdsale.
+This would be particularly helpful for crowdsale lengths that are not a multiple of 7 days.
+Similarly, a client UI could do a complementary conversion in order to present the current early bird bonus percentage to prospective crowdsale participants.

 The issuer may choose to receive a number of tokens in proportion to the number of tokens credited to each purchaser.
 The "Percentage for issuer" value is used to calculate the number of *additional* tokens generated and credited to the issuer's address as follows: